 We had tickets for the Broadway tour of the musical Wicked this afternoon.
 The Des Moines Civic Center was completely packed for it.

 We spent the weekend in the picturesque river towns of Van Buren County.

 Driving in Van Buren County between Bentonsport and Keosauqua I commented to Lore about the rolling green cow pastures and belts of oak trees, “It’s pretty, isn’t it?”
 “Yes,” she said, “pretty Iowan.”

 Photos from our trip, as seen by Instagram, which we experimented with this weekend.
-I don’t have a way to post simultaneously to Instagram and this site, so I’ll just have to duplicate for now.

 I think the Speedway is a bad influence on Indianapolis drivers.

 Terminal D at Dallas-Fort Worth Airport has the advantage of being big and spacious and full of diverting artwork.
-A tile mosaic floor medallion of frolicking business travelers, for example, makes layovers actually seem fun.

 While traveling through Ronald Reagan Airport in Washington, D.C. this week I wondered, what’s it like to be an air traffic controller there?